MosesEbere/mosesebere-github.io/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'moseschukaebere@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Moses Chuka Ebere is an Erasmus Mundus Joint Master's Scholar in Intelligent Field Robotic Systems at Universitat de Girona, Spain, and the University of Zagreb, Croatia.
+His research interests span a diverse range of cutting-edge disciplines, including robotics, computer vision, deep/machine learning, and neuromorphic processing.
+I am passionate about exploring the intersection of these fields to push the boundaries of technology and create innovative solutions that address complex real-world challenges.
 {style="text-align: justify;"}